 Jennifer Rowland is an Australian writer and academic who has spent most of her adult life working across a range of disciplines internationally.
 She loves language, is an avid reader and learner of new things, and writes both fiction and non-fiction.
 She is a strong supporter of independent authors.
 Her current day job involves overseeing a postgraduate research training program in northern Sydney, as well as teaching communications and project management.
 In her spare time, Jennifer has been known to extol the virtues of the Oxford comma.

 Lyss Wickramasinghe is a freelance editor and avid reader of all things spec fic, specialising in world-building and character dynamics.
 As a bisexual woman of colour, she has a deep personal interest in the growing diversity of the Sci-fi and fantasy genres.
 She aims to share this interest with others through her work as owner and curator of The Never Never Book Box, an Australian speculative fiction subscription box.
 She has been part of the Australian SFF community since she was 21.
 She has a Bachelor of Creative Arts, majoring in Creative Writing from the University of Wollongong, a Graduate Certificate in Editing and Publishing from University of Technology Sydney, a Diploma of Small Business Management and Marketing from TAFE, and a Certificate IV in Hospitality: Food and Beverage Services.
 She is an unashamed fangirl, casual gamer, Slytherpuff, and coloured hair enthusiast.

-Following the 2018 award period, there will be a rotation of jurors, with at least two new jurors appointed, and no juror to serve more than four years consecutively unless a suitable replacement is not available.
+Implementation of a required rotation of judges was implemented in the 2018 award period.
+At least two new jurors appointed every two years, and no juror to serve more than four years consecutively unless a suitable replacement is not available.
 New jurors will be called for in a public application process.

 The position description for the jury can be found here.